 Does the County have any other land use-related information that may affect the District’s projections for future water use in the next 20-25 years?

-The County Land Use Services Department responded on April 28, 2026 with the following information: There are no large scale projects currently planned within the District.
+The County Land Use Services Department responded on April 28, 2026, with the following information: There are no large scale projects currently planned within the District.
 Also, only six (6) ADUs had been approved during the previous six months, and those are currently in process.
 In addition, “No additional information to provide regarding projects/initiatives that may affect the District’s projections for future water use in the next 20-25 years.”

 Community of Crestline Demographics